yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 something epicboy had no problem in properly implementing for us.

 {{< imgs
-	"./blits.png| Here’s an example of the old wrong behaviour in red, and the correct results in blue"
+	"./blits.png| Here’s an example of the old wrong behaviour in red, and the correct results in green"
   >}}

 The result is quite noticeable in, for example, `Shantae` and `Pixel Game Maker Series Werewolf Princess Kaguya`, which we mentioned in the previous progress report.

 {{< single-title-imgs
-    "Logos and text rendering correctly"
+    "Textures and text rendering correctly, notice the stairstepping in the right side" "./shantae-bug.png"
-    "./shantae-bug.png"
     "./shantae-fix.png"
     >}}